jzbrooks/ReservationService/README.md

 The app will create the schema, but you'll need to provide a database connection.
 H2 or PostgreSQL should work okay.

+### Container
+I didn't use it during the bulk of development, but to make running/evaluating easier, I added a docker compose configuration, so `docker compose up` will setup postgres and the service for requests on `localhost:9090` by default.

 ## Design